-EME 207 Paramedic Medical Training (Lecture) (10)

-Prerequisite: Admission into Paramedic program Corequisite: EME 207L and EME 211
+EME 207 Paramedic Medical Training (Lecture) (10) 10 hours lect ure ( ) Prerequisite : Admission into Paramedic program Corequisite EME 207L and EME 211 Transfer ac ceptability: CSU The shuder of fundial and condina discours for concurrents ensiring

 The study of medical and cardiac diseases for paramedic training which meets the requirements of the National Educational Standards for Paramedic Training.
 Includes Advanced Cardiac Life Support training and certification.